wd-David/svelte-component-test-demo/README.md

 ```

 > The benefit of using `screen` is you no longer need to keep the render call destructure up-to-date as you add/remove the queries you need.
-You only need to type screen. and let your editor's magic autocomplete take care of the rest. (ref: [Common mistakes with React Testing Library #Not using `screen`](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library#not-using-screen))
+You only need to type screen.
+And let your editor's magic autocomplete take care of the rest. (ref: [Common mistakes with React Testing Library #Not using `screen`](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library#not-using-screen))

 7. Add `test` script in `package.json`:
 ```json